VincentGalloro/Velvet/README.md

 Velvet contains the following packages:

 ### Main
-* For setting up a window with an update and render loop
+* Sets up a window with an update and render loop
 * Contains a keyboard and mouse object, and a basic graphics object

 ### VElements